Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 While the comedic timing is usually gold and the characters have enough depth to use more than one punchline, one of the best aspects of the show is - surprisingly - narration in the background.
 And this is something that I usually detest in anime, but Kaguya-Sama spoofs this element with style and I can’t imagine the series without this brilliant feature.

-The narrator is hilarious; acting more like a sports commentator, this omnipresent spectator fills each scene he plays a role in with an over the top performance and his overenthusiastic sharp sense of humor.
-He never serves as a bland explanation vehicle but as a bombastic and lively voice never shy away of pointing things out in the goofiest ways possible, whether he mocks Shirogane’s lack of sexual experience, ridicules over Kaguya’s powerless against Fujiwara, or simply notes their socially awkward manners.
+The narrator is hilarious; acting more like a sports commentator, this omnipresent spectator fills each scene he plays a role in with an over-the-top performance and his overenthusiastic sharp sense of humor.
+He never serves as a bland explanation vehicle but as a bombastic and lively voice that never shys away from pointing things out in the goofiest ways possible, whether he mocks Shirogane’s lack of sexual experience, ridicules over Kaguya’s powerless against Fujiwara, or simply notes their socially awkward manners.

 But this is hardly the only reason why Kaguya-Sama is a good comedy series, and more like a thin layer around the real meat of the series: the characters’ interactions.

 Kaguya-Sama knows how to utilize its characters to the fullest, and gradually adds up more cast members to shake things up.
 Each episode shows several battles between Shirogane and Kaguya, usually exaggerated to ridiculous levels but it avoids the reliance on the exact same jokes and punchlines with the exception of some signature actions.

 Instead, the comedy is derived from the characters’ personalities and quirks rather than basing them around punchlines and repeated gags (although those are there too), all building upon the premise of two people being way too prideful and shy to confess to each other.